How To Write a Letter of Recommendation For College Admission

 It will help if you schedule a meeting with your recommender to explain some information in person.
 This will help clarify any conflicting information and make it clearer to your recommender.
 If you cannot meet in person, still, there is no need to worry.
 You can always clarify anything that's not clear in writing and send it out to your referee.

 Once you've established a healthy relationship with your supervisor, feel free to honor a recommendation letter.
 Unsurprisingly, you may be asked to draft the first part of your recommendation letter for practice purposes.

-This is a one-time opportunity you shouldn't let go.
+This is a one-time opportunity you shouldn't let go of.
 Instead, make the best out of it.
-Ensure that you include all the relevant skills that you intend to offer to make your recommendation letter a standout.
+Ensure that you include all the relevant skills you intend to offer to make your recommendation letter a standout.
 Below is how to do so:

 - First, prepare a draft of your recommendation letter by outlining all your strengths and skills.
 Select a few out of your list and include them in your letter citing your performance in each of them.
 Your supervisor should attest to all your accomplishments for credibility.
 Your letter of recommendation should have at least one achievement related to your experience with the mentor.

 - Use the right voice.
 This means that letter should come out in the tone of the recommender.
 You'll, therefore, use the third person to refer to yourself.

 - Your recommendation letter needs to be intense, and as such, you'll have to begin by stating its primary purpose.
 For instance, "It is my happiness to recommend Julianne for admission to your college.
 I have known Julianne for three years now, during which she served as a student as well as a teaching subordinate for my procurement course."